Introduction: Why Plug-Load Energy Visibility Matters More Than Ever

 | Installation | In-wall / wall-mounted | Plug-in adapter | Electrical panel |

-| Energy Monitoring | Built-in, per outlet | Built-in | Circuit-level |
+| Energy Monitoring | Built-in per outlet | Built-in | Circuit-level |

-| Typical Load | Fixed appliances, rooms | Portable devices | Whole circuits |
+| Typical Load | Fixed appliances | Portable devices | Whole circuits |

 | Retrofit Friendly | ✅ | ✅ | ❌ |